prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/lifecycles.md

 ## Additional Lifecycles

 Creating additional lifecycle methods such as `:onPlayerAdded(player)` can be a hassle.
-For this, Oh My Prvd exports additional lifecycle methods through a separate `ohmyprvd-lifecycles` package, [which you will have to install.](../installation.md)
+For this, Prvd 'M Wrong exports additional lifecycle methods through a separate `prvdmwrong-lifecycles` package, [which you will have to install.](../installation.md)

 Once installed, import the package, preferably within your startup script: